Hillsdale College President Dr. Larry Arnn: If You Appreciate Beauty, You Reject the Woke Left | Breitbart

-Dr. Larry Arnn, President of Hillsdale College in Hillsdale, Michigan, appeared on Breitbart News Daily this week to discuss his approach to leading an institution that refuses to embrace the progressivism that controls most of academia.
+Arnn, president of Hillsdale College in Hillsdale, Michigan, appeared on Breitbart News Daily this week to discuss his approach to leading an institution that refuses to embrace the progressivism that controls most of academia.

-Arnn spoke offered some advice on how to turn young Americans over to conservatism.
+Arnn offered some advice on how to turn young Americans over to conservatism.
 “Read old books,” Arnn advised.
-“If you can read something beautiful from the past, if you can appreciate the fact that Shakespeare and Plato are beautiful, you have cut the legs out under from modern liberalism.”
+“If you can read something beautiful from the past, if you can appreciate the fact that Shakespeare and Plato are beautiful, you have cut the legs out from under modern liberalism.”

-“People who are conservative, what that word means, it means that you think there is something in the past that is worthy to keep and you think that thing cannot go way,” Arnn continued.
+“People who are conservative, what that word means, it means that you think there is something in the past that is worthy to keep, and you think that thing cannot go away,” Arnn continued.
 “That means that all of this leftist violence is vulnerable too.”

-In December, Hillsdale student and TPUSA member Domine Clemons told Breitbart News Daily that school voucher programs, embraced by a wide variety of Americans, are a “dirty word” in Washington D.C.

 .